 Why is Milledgeville the best place to road trip in Georgia?
 Let us give you the rundown...

 Milledgeville was once the capital of Georgia in 1804, sitting smack dab in the middle of the state.
 It is easily accessible to everyone in The Peach State and proves to be a great middle man with an easy commute to cities like Atlanta, Savannah, Macon and Athens!
 Whether that be 2 hours from Atlanta or 2 hours and 45 minutes from Savannah, it gives you just enough time to throw on some good ol’ tunes or a podcast, buckle up and enjoy the ride!

 This small town is overflowing with culture and it is what makes Milledgeville…well… Milledgeville.
-Greek Revival and Victorian style homes line the streets and our Historic Walking Tour invites you in on each of their pasts!
+Greek Revival and Victorian-style homes line the streets and our Historic Walking Tour gives a glimpse of each of their pasts!
 Georgia’s Old Governor's Mansion, owned by Georgia College & State University, welcomes you into its breathtakingly beautiful pink walls to learn more about its history.
-The famous American author, Flannery O’Connor, lived in Milledgeville on Andalusia Farm, now a house museum owned by Georgia College & State University.
-The beautiful property preserves the home that is filled with literary pieces and exhibits that convey the life of O’Connor.
-Peacocks live on the property in memory of O'Connor's favorite animal, favorite feathered animal!
+The famous American author, Flannery O’Connor, lived in Milledgeville on Andalusia Farm, now owned by Georgia College & State University.
+The beautiful property is home to the preserved historic farmhouse and a modern museum that is filled with literary pieces and exhibits that convey the life of O’Connor.
+Peacocks still live on the property in memory of O'Connor's favorite feathered animal.

 So pack your swim trunks, fill up the gas tank and take the open road to Milledgeville.